 Configure log forwarders

-You must configure a log recipient to receive log events, including:
+You must configure a syslog server recipient to receive log events, including:

-- A logging server which can receive remote logging is configured and running.
+- A syslog server which can receive syslog events is configured and available.

 - Connection information for the remote logging consumer.
 For example: